Work conditions and requirements

 This course will provide those working in the railway industry (conductors, locomotive engineers, yard supervisors) a review of the Canadian Rail Operating Rules (CROR) that govern federally regulated railway operations in Canada and Transportation of Dangerous Goods Act, and Regulations impacting Canadian railways.

-- RAIL 0123 - CROR for BC Industrial Railways, Shortlines, Sidings, and Spurs
+- RAIL 0123 - Canadian Rail Operating Rules for Industrial Railways, Shortlines, Sidings, and Spurs

 This course will provide industrial railway operators a review of the Canadian Rail Operating Rules (CROR) that govern provincially regulated industrial railways in British Columbia.
 Students will write a CROR level examination for rules pertaining to non-main track operations.